13 Facts About Seasonal Affective Disorder

-Love the crisp autumn air but hate how depressed you feel when the sun begins to set while you’re still at the office?
+Love the crisp autumn and winter air but hate how depressed you feel when the sun begins to set hours earlier than it did a few weeks ago?
 You may have Seasonal Affective Disorder (SAD), or seasonal depression, a type of depression triggered by seasonal light changes.
 In most cases, symptoms begin during late fall or early winter and start to fade away as the days become longer during spring.
-However, some people get SAD in spring or summer—it’s just less common.
-Either way, symptoms include loss of interest in things that you once enjoyed, lack of energy, sadness, feelings of hopeless, difficulty concentrating, a strong desire to sleep, or changes in appetite or weight.
+However, some people get SAD in spring or summer—it's just less common.
+Either way, symptoms include loss of interest in things that you once enjoyed, lack of energy, sadness, feelings of hopelessness, difficulty concentrating, a strong desire to sleep, or changes in appetite or weight.
 Thankfully though, the condition can be treated.

 "It really is a manageable thing," Dr. Janis Louise Anderson, an associate psychologist at Brigham and Women's Hospital in Boston, says of the condition.

 You may have heard about light therapy, or phototherapy, as a popular treatment for SAD.
 Psychotherapy, medications, and lifestyle changes can also help.
 There are many things, however, that you may not know about this type of depression, especially when it comes to how it affects your weight.
 To help you make more informed decisions about your health and weight maintenance strategies, we gathered some must-know information about SAD that everyone should know before the darker days of autumn arrive.
-Read on to get in the know—and don’t miss these 30 Ways to Be Happier to stay healthy and optimistic year round.
+And while you're making healthier changes to your routine, try out any of these 21 Best Healthy Cooking Hacks of All Time.

 Despite conventional wisdom, SAD doesn't simply begin with the winter solstice.
 People typically begin experiencing SAD during late September or October, and it gradually gets worse as winter begins, says Anderson.
 If you tend to exercise less in the fall, you may want to make a conscious effort to move more and try some of these 25 Weight Loss Hacks Perfect for Fall to counteract the feelings of depression and ward off the associated weight gain.